AASTHAKOTHAR/collaborative-canvas/README.md

 A real-time collaborative drawing application where multiple users can draw simultaneously on a shared canvas.
 Built using the **HTML5 Canvas API** on the frontend and **Node.js + Socket.IO** on the backend.

-This project was developed as part of an interview assignment with a focus on correctness, real-time synchronization, and clear architecture.

 ---